jsoto78/galeria-react/README.md

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [React.js](https://reactjs.org/)
 - [Bootstrap](https://getbootstrap.com)